ethereum-alarm-clock/ethereum-alarm-clock/docs/pool.rst

 About Pools
 -----------

-The Caller Pool contract maintains a lists of caller addresses.
-Whenver a change is made to the pool, either addition of a new member or removal of an existing member, a new pool is queued to take place of the current pool 512 blocks in the future.
-The new pool has all of the previous pool's members plus or minus whatever additions or removals take place.
+The caller pool maintains a lists of caller addresses.
+Whenever a change is made to the pool, either addition of a new member or removal of an existing member, a new generation is queued to take place of the current generation.

-During the first 256 blocks prior to a queued pool becoming active, additional members may choose to enter or leave.
-The state of the queued pool becomes frozen and cannot be changed starting at the 256 blocks leading up to the pool becoming active.
+The new generation will be set to begin 160 blocks in the future.
+During the first 80 blocks of this window, other members may leave or join the generation.
+The new generation will be frozen for the 80 blocks leading up to it's starting block.
+Each new generation overlaps the previous generation by 256 blocks.

+For example, if we are currently on block 1000, and a member exits the pool.

+* The new generation will become active at block 1160
+* The new generation will not allow any membership changes after block 1080
+* The current generation will be set to end at block 1416 (1160 + 256)

+Each new generation carries over all of the previous members upon creation.

-Once the queued pool becomes active, members are once again allowed to enter and exit the pool.
+Once the queued generation becomes active, members are once again allowed to enter and exit the pool.

-Each time a new pool is created, the ordering of its members is shuffled.
+Each time a new generation is created, the ordering of its members is shuffled.

 .. note::
-    It is worth pointing out that from the block during which you exit the pool, you must still execute the calls that are allocated to you for the next 512 blocks until the new queue becomes active.
+    It is worth pointing out that from the block during which you exit the pool, you must still execute the calls that are allocated to you until the current generation has ended.
 Failing to do so will cause bond forfeiture.

 Entering the Pool